 The Honest Answer

 There is no objectively correct answer — it depends on your circumstances, your goals, and what matters most to you.
-This article breaks down the real differences so you can make the right choice rather than guessing.
+This article breaks down the real differences so you can make the right choice.

 What's the Difference?